Ibtihaj7/ContactsShareApp/README.md

 - There should be a button to save the contact information.
 - When saving a new contact, it should appear in the first activity.
 - Save the contact information in device storage using shared preferences.

+## Getting Started
+1. Clone the repository to your local machine.
+2. Open the project in Android Studio to access the codebase.
+3. Build and run the application on an emulator or physical device to start organizing your tasks.